 The Health and Social Care staff have a variety of different specialisms and this determines which units of the course they teach.

-The BTEC Level 3 in Health and Social Care is available in four forms:
+The BTEC Level 3 in Health and Social Care is available in three forms:

 - Human Lifespan Development (Exam)